-The Company is expected to commence a NI 43-101 Pre-Feasibility Study ("PFS") for the fiscal year ending June 30, 2017.
+The Company is expected to complete a NI 43-101 Pre-Feasibility Study ("PFS") for the fiscal year ending June 30, 2018.
 The PFS will consist of detailed analysis of all the key parameters involved in constructing and operating a mine including projected capital and operating costs, production levels and expected returns under different scenarios.
-To complete the PFS, the Company has selected and engaged several consulting firms which will be responsible to provide the key data and analysis for their respective area of mining expertise.